udevbe/greenfield/docs/pages/design/index.md

 ## Browser Connection

 The current implementation of Compositor Proxy uses WebSockets to deliver data to the browser.
 WebSockets operate over TCP which is ill-suited for real-time applications.
 Instead, a UDP based protocol is needed.
 Browsers today unfortunately have no support for UDP based protocols aside from WebRTC DataChannels.
-However, we can not use WebRTC DataChannels as the build-in SCTP congestion algorithm is unacceptably slow.
+However, we can not use WebRTC DataChannels as the built-in SCTP congestion algorithm is unacceptably slow.
 A more low level UDP protocol is required and is currently in the works in the form of the WebTransport protocol.
 Once WebTransport becomes more widely available, we can operate in UDP mode and assure fast end reliable transfers using [KCP](https://github.com/skywind3000/kcp/blob/master/README.en.md) in combination with forward-error-correction.